Farid48/tech258_cloud/what_is_cloud/readme.md

 Just like you can plug into the electricity grid and use as much or as little electricity as you need, you can connect to the cloud and access computing resources on-demand, scaling up or down as your needs change.
 This makes cloud computing convenient, flexible, and cost-effective, similar to using utility services in your everyday life.

+* Cloud Providers manage the infrastructure
+* Can tinker with every little bit on what you use
+* Physical severs that you are renting and having access to
+* Typically placed in locations where electricity is cheaper or is colder as these data centers are massive.

 ## How do we know if something is on the cloud?
 What is the difference between on-prem and the cloud?